-Greater Goods' Pantan Musara has complex flavors of brown sugar and molasses, which support a pleasant earthiness and cranberry acidity in a silky yet heavy body.
+Greater Goods' Pantan Musara has complex flavor compounds of brown sugar and molasses, which support a pleasant earthiness and cranberry acidity in a silky yet heavy body.

 Maple syrup sweetness and cinnamon candy are balanced by a sweet orange acidity and a savory black tea in Sparrows' smooth, balanced Burundi Indoto.